Are you looking to attract more local customers to your business?

 Local marketing helps you earn more conversions and grow your business.
 Geofencing marketing is an excellent stepping-stone to getting those leads through the door of your business.

-For example, let’s say you’re having a 30% off everything in your store.
+As a geofencing example, let’s say you’re offering 30% off everything in your store.
 By creating a geofence, you can send people notifications in their app or show a social media ad advertising your store’s sale.
 This geofence will get more people in your store to check out your sales and buy your products.

 3. Increase engagement